Min23456/Website/README.md

 - [Hangman](https://min23456.github.io/Hangman/): A wordy challenge that'll teach you about arrays, handling text (strings!), and making sure users type what you expect. ✍️

+- [Number Game (Hot and Cold)](https://min23456.github.io/Number-Game/): A game that will teach you how to get the correct number!
+It also its about luck. 🔥 ❄️

 ## 🖼️ ScreenShot of the Website!!!🖼️